Towards Learning to Imitate from a Single Video Demonstration: Experiments, Results and Analysis

-\paragraph{Ablation} We conduct ablation studies in~\refFigure{fig:ablation-humanoid3d} to compare the effects of data augmentation methods, network models and the use of additional data from other tasks.
-For the more complex \textit{humanoid3d} control problems the data augmentation methods, including \ac{EESP}, increases average policy quality marginally.
-The use of mutlitask data~\refFigure{fig:run-multitask-data} and the additional representational losses~\refFigure{fig:lstm-AE} greatly improve the methods ability to learn.
-More ablation results are available in the supplementary material.
+\textbf{Data augmentation comparisons.} We conduct ablation studies for learning policies for 3D humanoid control in~\refFigure{fig:ablation-humanoid3d} and~\ref{fig:ablation-fd-humanoid3d}.
+We compare the effects of data augmentation methods, network models and the use of additional data from other tasks to train the siamese network ($24$ additional tasks such as back-flips, see appendix \ref{sec:appendix-data} for more details on these tasks).
+We also compared using different length sequences for training, shorter (where the probability of the length decays linearly), uniform random and max length available.
+For these more complex and challenging three-dimensional humanoids (humanoid3d) control problems, the data augmentation methods, including \ac{EESP}, increase average policy quality marginally compared to the importance of using multi-task data, this is likely related to the increased partial observably of these tasks.
+However, the addition of the auto-encoding losses to \methodName results in the quickest learning and highest value policies.

-\paragraph{Sequence Encoding} Using the learned sequence encoder a collection of motions from different classes are processed to create a \ac{TSNE} embedding of the encodings~\citep{maaten2008visualizing}.
-In~\refFigure{fig:humanoid2d-embedding-humanoid3d} we plot motions both generated from the learned policy $\policySymbol$ and the expert trajectories $\policySymbol_{E}$.
-Overlaps in specific areas of the space for similar classes across learned $\policySymbol$ and expert $\policySymbol_{E}$ data indicate a well-formed distance metric that does not sperate \expert and \agent examples.
-There is also a separation between motion classes in the data, and the cyclic nature of the walking cycle is visible.
+The experiment in~\refFigure{fig:lstm-AE} highlights the improvement to \methodName afforded by the \ac{RSAE} model component from Eq.~\ref{eq:virl} that forces the encoding to contain enough information to decode the video sequence.
+While the experiment in~\refFigure{fig:run-multitask-data} shows the dramatic improvement achieved when we include offline multi-task data for training the distance function.
+These methods are combined together to provide substantial learning performance increases across environments for \methodName.
+Further analysis is available in the \appendixx, including additional comparison with \ac{TCN} in~\refFigure{fig:humanoid2d-hyperparam-analysis}(a-b) and details on training the distance model.

-In this section, we have described the process followed to create and analyze \methodName.
-Due to a combination of data augmentation techniques, \methodName can imitate given only a single demonstration.
-We have shown some of the first results to learn imitative policies from video data using a recurrent network.
-Interestingly, the method displays new learning efficiencies that are important to the method success by separating the imitation problem into spatial and temporal aspects.
-For best results, we found that the inclusion of additional regularizing losses on the recurrent siamese network, along with some multi-task supervision, was key to producing results.
+\paragraph{Sim2Real for Quadruped Robots} We use \methodName to train policies for two simulated quadrupeds shown in~\refFigure{fig:imitation_pupper}.
+These environments have been used for Sim2Real transfer\citep{tan2018sim,RoboImitationPeng20}.
+The resulting behaviours learned in simulation are available at:~\href{\videoLink}{\videoLink}.
+We find that the Laikago environment is particularly challenging to learn; however, we can learn good policies on the smaller Stanford pupper in a day.
+This shows that \methodName can potentially be used to learn a control policy from a single video clip and transfer that policy to real hardware, however, we leave the details of the transfer process to future work.